Transformer-based assignment decision network for multiple object tracking: Methodology

 \subsection{Tracking-by-detection with TADN}

 To demonstrate our method’s performance we opted for a tracking-by-detection scheme featuring only an appearance model and a motion model to generate representations for detections and targets (Figure \ref{Fig1}).
+As a motion model we opted for the standard Kalman filter (\cite{kalman1960new}) paired with Enhanced Correlation Coefficient (ECC) based motion compensation introduced by \cite{ecc}.
 As an appearance model we chose to retain raw CNN features for the last assignment on a patch-level from a ResNet50 (\cite{resnet50}) architecture pretrained on a re-identification downstream task, as described in \cite{tracktor}.
-As a motion model we opted for the standard Kalman filter (\cite{kalman1960new}) paired with Enhanced Correlation Coefficient (ECC) based motion compensation introduced by \cite{ecc}.
+However it should be noted that ResNet50 is used exclusively as a feature extractor in our algorithm and not as part of a re-identification module where target re-birth can occur.
 No further specialized modules such as re-identification (Re-ID) or occlusion handling have been included in our tracking algorithm.
 We opted for such a basic configuration to remove any bias/gains induced from using more specialized components.
 Doing so, we validated the performance impact of TADN in an unbiased way.

 As described in Algorithm \ref{alg_assign}, our MOT pipeline leverages information generated from each incoming frame along with information regarding actively tracked targets already known from previous steps.
 More specifically, using a pretrained object detector box locations are derived for the objects in the scene.
 For each detected object, its corresponding image patch is extracted and CNN features are computed.
 These appearance and positional features are concatenated into $D_{in}$.
 Similarly, for each active target its positional and appearance features are concatenated also into $T_{in}$.
 Subsequently, $D_{in}$ and $T_{in}$ are fed to TADN which outputs $ASM$.
 Final assignments are derived using Equation \ref{eq_final_ass}.